25prabhu10/notes/docs/Languages/C-CPP/C-Cpp_Concepts.md

 ## Struct (Structure)

 _Definition:_ It's a **physically grouped list of dissimilar data items under one name in a block of memory**, allowing the different data items to be **accessed via a single pointer**.
-It's used for defining user-defined data types, apart from the primitive data types.
+It's used for defining user-defined data types, apart from the primitive data types

 - Group of related data items
-- `struct` is the **keyword** used to define a structure.
+- `struct` is the **keyword** used to define a structure
 - `.` (dot operator) is used to **access the members of the structure**
 - Its size will the **sum of sizes consumed by all of its elements**
 - **Structure Padding** is used to allocate memory for a structure